Vam-Jam/KAC/docs/objects/CFileImage.md

 ## Vec2f getPixelPosition()
-return a Vec2f with the coordinate in  X and Y value of where the CFileImage offset is currently pointing to in the image. note that (0,0) is in the upper left, not bottom left. incrementing y mean moving downward.
+Return a Vec2f with the coordinate in  X and Y value of where the CFileImage offset is currently pointing to in the image. note that (0,0) is in the upper left, not bottom left. incrementing y mean moving downward.

 ## void setPixelPosition(Vec2f pos)
-set the offset of the CFileImage object with coordinate instead of directly with an integer.
+Set the offset of the CFileImage object with coordinate instead of directly with an integer.

 (this is a speculation)